 This Is Money's research discovered that Nottingham claims first and fifth rental hotspots in the UK.
 NG1 takes first place with an average rental yield of 11.99% while NG7 held fifth place with at 8.89%.

-Ranked the sixth best student city, Nottingham produces 19,700 graduates each year with 32% of Nottingham's population holding a degree-level qualification.
+Ranked the sixth-best student city, Nottingham produces 19,700 graduates each year with 32% of Nottingham's population holding a degree-level qualification.
 The Creative Quarter is home to Nottingham Trent University, Nottingham College and the Confetti Institute of Creative Technologies.

 Nottingham College's £58 million City Hub regeneration demonstrates a grand investment in the city's education.
 It will offer new facilities and resources for college students and provide community facilities such as a new café and performing arts centre.
-The neighbouring area to set to provide and open and green space for the community and the College is working with the council to ensure the area and surrounding through-routes are well lit and accessible, helping to create a good flow between this area and the rest of the city centre.
+The neighbouring area to set to provide an open and green space for the community and the College is working with the council to ensure the area and surrounding through-routes are well lit and accessible, helping to create a good flow between this area and the rest of the city centre.

-Nottingham boasts a talented workforce of over 1.1 million, leading the way for knowledge intensive industries including financial and business services, creative and digital, life sciences and advanced manufacturing., of which employ 60% of Nottingham.
+Nottingham boasts a talented workforce of over 1.1 million, leading the way for knowledge-intensive industries including financial and business services, creative and digital, life sciences, and advanced manufacturing., of which employ 60% of Nottingham.

-Over 50 national and regional companies have chosen Nottingham as their headquarters including global giants like Boots, Speedo, Experian and Capital One.
-Nottingham leads the way in a number of industries including financial and business services, creative and digital, life sciences and advanced manufacturing, meaning that over 60% of the jobs in Nottingham are in knowledge intensive industries, well above the UK average.
+Over 50 national and regional companies have chosen Nottingham as their headquarters including global giants like Boots, Speedo, Experian, and Capital One.
+Nottingham leads the way in a number of industries including financial and business services, creative and digital, life sciences, and advanced manufacturing, meaning that over 60% of the jobs in Nottingham are in knowledge-intensive industries, well above the UK average.

 The city has a strong independent retail scene alongside designer brands and high-street favourites which makes Nottingham one of the best places in the UK to go shopping.
 For those who like to eat out, there are a wealth of restaurants with cuisines from every corner of the globe.

-Nottingham is currently embarking on commercial regeneration with the £250 million Southern Gateway, £150 million re-development of the Broadmarsh shopping centre and the highly anticipated Boots Island site development that is set to include a 5-star hotel, retail space, homes and offices.
+Nottingham is currently embarking on commercial regeneration with the £250 million Southern Gateway, £150 million redevelopment of the Broadmarsh shopping centre and the highly anticipated Boots Island site development that is set to include a 5-star hotel, retail space, homes, and offices.

 The city is also set to benefit as the HS2 network is constructed, with the East Midlands Hub base planned for Toton, on the outskirts of the city, further reducing journey times to London and bringing the rest of the country closer.

 Named UNESCO City of Literature, Nottingham is a beacon of the creative arts with The Creative Quarter in centre stage.
-Refurbished lace factories and warehouses have evolved into modern urban living spaces, galleries and restaurants populating the district.
+Refurbished lace factories and warehouses have evolved into modern urban living spaces, galleries, and restaurants populating the district.

 Local Retail shop, Paper Came to Light was founded in honour of the local independent shops in Hockley.
 Today, you'll find the best publishing and magazines from around the world stocked.

-In the heart of Hockley, Nottingham Arts Theatre has shown an array of fantastic shows featuring some of the best talent in the East Midlands.
+In the heart of Hockley, Nottingham Arts Theatre has shown an array of fantastic shows featuring some of the best talents in the East Midlands.
 The main theatre seats 300 people and has a proscenium arch and an orchestra pit.